Rock Show (Parks and Recreation): Plot

 The parks and recreation department have cake to celebrate Andy having his leg casts removed, and Ann invites everybody to a local bar to hear Andy's first rock concert since he broke his leg.
 Leslie is disappointed she cannot go, because her mother has set up a business meeting with a local town manager.
 Later at the hospital, Ann learns from Dr. Harris that Andy could have had his casts removed two weeks earlier and she realizes that he postponed it because he wanted Ann to keep pampering him.
 Angry, Ann begins reevaluating her relationship with Andy.
 Later that evening, Leslie realizes the dinner with 62-year-old George Gernway is actually a blind date set up by her mother.
 George, who tells the documentary camera crew he is getting "very positive signals", invites himself to go with Leslie to the rock show.

 Mark feels lonely because he is the only one at the concert without a date: Tom is with his attractive surgeon wife Wendy Haverford, Ron is dating his ex-wife's sister Beth and April is with, "like the gayest person I've ever met, but I make out with him when I'm drunk sometimes."
 Noticing Ann is angry with Andy, Mark makes a pass at her, but Ann angrily rejects him.
 Leslie and George show up and are mocked by Tom.
 After the concert ends, Andy tries to stay as long as possible to avoid a fight with Ann, but she insists they leave.
 George goes home because he was falling asleep and Leslie starts to leave, but an intoxicated Mark asks her to stay and have a beer with him.

-When Leslie notes to the camera crew that they seem to be getting along just like when they made love five years earlier, she realizes he was drunk then too.
+When Leslie notes to the camera crew that they seem to be getting along just like when they had sex five years earlier, she realizes he was drunk then too.
 When the bar closes, the two decide to keep drinking alongside the pit outside Ann's house, which Leslie plans to turn into a park.
 When Leslie asks whether he thinks the park will ever be made, a pragmatic Mark says it will be a difficult process with a lot of red tape, but she remains optimistic.
 During a fight, Andy admits to Ann that he postponed having the casts removed, but explains it was because, "I really, really like it when you serve me food."
 Ann throws him out, and Andy sees Mark kiss Leslie.
 Leslie stops his advances because she does not want to move forward when he is drunk.
 As Mark starts to leave, he falls into the pit.
 An amused Andy tells Ann, who rushes out to help him while Andy goes back inside and watches television.